 Because bias is profoundly and deeply integrated into the fabric of society, it consequently can be expected to appear in data used for algorithmic decision-making.
-For example, in a linguistic study of the correlation among internet word associations, Caliskan et al. find that machine learning can acquire biases from textual data on the internet and concluded that "if we build an intelligent system that learns enough about the properties of language to be able to understand and produce it, in the process, it will also acquire historic cultural associations, some of which can be objectionable."
+For example, in a linguistic study of the correlation among internet word associations, Caliskan et al. (2017, p.
+1) find that machine learning can acquire biases from textual data on the internet and concluded that "if we build an intelligent system that learns enough about the properties of language to be able to understand and produce it, in the process, it will also acquire historic cultural associations, some of which can be objectionable."
 Until recently, bias research has largely focused on interpersonal dynamics.
 Yet, in online rating systems, even though obviously individuals are making the biased decision, because aggregated results are reported, the results may be "a function of societal, i.e. macro-level bias."
+(Greenwood et al., 2017, p.
+23).
 The result is that preexisting bias will become embedded in the software that makes or influences real-world decisions.
-For example, in a critique of "evidence-based" sentencing, Starr argues against "the use of demographic, socioeconomic, family, and neighborhood variables to determine whether --- 15.
-Chelsea Barabas et al., "Interventions Over Predictions: Reframing the Ethical Debate for Actuarial Risk Assessment." arXiv preprint arXiv:1712.08238 (2017): 8.
-16. Aylin Caliskan, Joanna J. Bryson, and Arvind Narayanan, "Semantics derived automatically from language corpora contain human-like biases," Science 356, no. 6334 (2017): 183. <https://doi.org/10.1126/science.aal4230>.
-17. Brad Greenwood, Idris Adjerid, and Corey M. Angst, "Race and Gender Bias in Online Ratings: An Origins Story," ICIS 2017 Proceedings, 5.
-(2017): 23. <http://aisel.aisnet.org/icis2017/IT-and-Social/Presentations/5>. and for how long a defendant is incarcerated," concluding that the practice is neither "progressive" nor particularly scientific and likely unconstitutional.
-Baracas, Bradley, Honavar, and Provost attribute this infringing practice to the fact that software developers are not well versed in issues such as civil rights and fairness.
+For example, in a critique of "evidence-based" sentencing, Starr (2014, p.
+806) argues against "the use of demographic, socioeconomic, family, and neighborhood variables to determine whether and for how long a defendant is incarcerated," concluding that the practice is neither "progressive" nor particularly scientific and likely unconstitutional.
+Barocas, Bradley, Honavar, and Provost (2017) attribute this infringing practice to the fact that software developers are not well versed in issues such as civil rights and fairness.
 However, the issue may be far deeper than many assume, as the bias may not be immediately visible in the big datasets or the ways in which the algorithms structure decisions or platforms force interaction into specific patterns.

 Bias issues may be subtle or quite obvious.
 To illustrate the obvious, Facebook had ethnic "affinity groups" that allowed advertisers to use them for targeting.
-After complaints from various community groups, Facebook "agreed to not allow ads related to housing, employment, and financial services be targeted using the attribute and renamed it 'multicultural affinity.'"
-More subtly, Sweeney finds that searches on African-American-sounding names were accompanied by a significantly higher percentage of advertisements that had "arrest" in their text.
-Such explicit use of sensitive attributes is not the sole way that an algorithm can result in discriminatory behavior or output.
+After complaints from various community groups, Facebook "agreed to not allow ads related to housing, employment, and financial services be targeted using the attribute and renamed it 'multicultural affinity'" (Speicher et al., 2018, p.
+1).
+More subtly, Sweeney (2013) finds that searches on African-American-sounding names were accompanied by a significantly higher percentage of advertisements that had "arrest" in their text.
+Such explicit use of sensitive attributes is not the sole way that an algorithm can result in discriminatory behavior or output (Barocas et al., 2017).
 Consider the implications of a data-mining exercise by an insurance firm that secures access to an individual's shopping habits (cigarettes, processed food, sodas, alcohol), ZIP codes, and other physical characteristics, such as body mass, and used this to price life insurance.
 Although life insurance pricing using such characteristics may be understandable, these consumption patterns might correlate with car accidents or mortgage delinquency.
-It is here that the issue becomes more complex: what if these characteristics are also more prevalent among certain ethnic groups or --- 18.
-Sonja B. Starr, "Evidence-Based Sentencing and the Scientific Rationalization of Discrimination," Stan.
-L. Rev. 66 (2014): 806.
-19. Solon Baracas et al., "Big Data, Data Science, and Civil Rights," arXiv preprint arXiv:1706.03102 (2017).
+It is here that the issue becomes more complex: what if these characteristics are also more prevalent among certain ethnic groups or socioeconomic strata?
+These characteristics then also could proxy for categories of people who are legally protected or, depending upon the situation, illegal.